 Bridestowe Lavender Estate is a 45-minute drive from the Launceston city centre and the farm is a wonderfully picturesque spot.

-The farm isn’t usually open to the public at night so the stunning photo above is quite rare.
+The farm isn’t usually open to the public at night so capturing a stunning photo above is quite rare.
+If you do get the chance, you’ll be one of the few photographers with an amazing photo of the Tasmania lights reflecting off the lavender.

 It’s definitely worth visiting the farm during the day.
 The farm has 107ha of lavender lanes when in full bloom offers a spectacular sight.